Giant Christmas Tree at the Mortlock | State Library of South Australia

 things to do in Adelaide for families

-For more information and all enquiries please visit the State Library of South Australia website or follow their Facebook page.
+For more information, opening hours and all enquiries please visit the State Library of South Australia website or follow their Facebook page.

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.